SigNoz

 Exceptions based alerts

-Step 1: Define the Metric Using Clickhouse Query
+Step 1: Define the Metric Using ClickHouse Query

-• Clickhouse Query: A field to write a Clickhouse SQL query that selects and aggregates exception data.
+• ClickHouse Query: A field to write a ClickHouse SQL query that selects and aggregates exception data.
 The query should define the exception type, time range, and other necessary conditions.

 • Legend Format: An optional field to define the format for the legend in the visual representation of the alert.

-Using Clickhouse Query to define metrics
+Using ClickHouse Query to define metrics

-Using Clickhouse Query to define metrics
+Using ClickHouse Query to define metrics

 Step 2: Define Alert Conditions

 In this step, you define the specific conditions for triggering the alert, as well as the frequency of checking those conditions.
-The condition configuration of an alert in SigNoz consists of 5 core parts:
+The condition configuration of an alert in SigNoz consists of these core parts:

 Query